 Learning while working framework

-To go along with our manifesto Sprout Labs has developed the Learning While Working Framework to:
+Sprout Labs developed the Learning While Working Framework to:

 - provide some common design patterns for 70:20:10 learning programs

-- give more detail about design thinking in practice.
+- give more details of design thinking in practice.